Dental implants near Plantation and Fort Lauderdale (video) (photos)

 You may look younger and feel healthier with dental implants.
 The procedure is a small titanium post that is placed into the jawbone where teeth are missing.
 The bone bonds with the titanium implant, creating a strong foundation for artificial teeth.
 In addition, they can help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.

 Dr. Max Arocha enjoys very much helping patients get a single tooth and several teeth replaced by dental implants.
 He spends several hours every week replying to emails, answering phone calls, reviewing x-rays received in the mail, performing free exams, and countless complimentary dental implant consultation services.

 Our experienced and trained dentist helps patients who have lost a tooth or teeth due to periodontal disease, an injury, or some other reason.
-Our office is serving the city of Plantation and Fort Lauderdale with the placement and restoration of dental implants.
-They are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
+Our office is serving the city of Plantation, Pompano Beach, and the Fort Lauderdale area with the placement of dental implants.
+Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and smile with confidence, knowing that teeth appear natural and that facial contours will be preserved in most cases.

 While high-tech in nature, implants are actually more tooth-saving than traditional bridgework, since they do not rely on neighboring teeth for support.